 - citizenship,

-- the ID card or passport number and date of expiry,
+- identity document number and date of expiry,

 - place and date of birth,

 - contact details.

 Each subscriber is subjected to a registration process only once.
 After filling the electronic form, verification of data supplied by a subscriber and accepting the terms of provision of trust services a subscriber is included on the list of authorized users of Certum services and supplied with a public key certificate.